Discover Jesus \ Group \First Six Apostles

 Before their departure, the apostles, led by Andrew, acknowledged the wisdom in Jesus' decision, recognizing the need for more workers.
 Despite the anticipation of challenges and a sense of uneasiness, the six apostles accepted their new roles and the expanding vision for the kingdom's work.

-This first missionary tour of the six was exceptionally successful and, upon their return, Andrew called upon them one at a time as they made their formal reports and presented their nominations for the six new apostles.
+This first missionary tour of the six was exceptionally successful.
+Upon their return, Andrew called upon them one at a time as they made their formal reports and presented their nominations for the six new apostles.

 After each man had presented his selection for the new apostolic corps, Jesus asked all the others to vote upon the nomination.
 And all six of the new apostles were formally accepted by all of the older six.
 Then Jesus announced that they would visit these candidates all together and give them the call to service the next day.